 Every successful project manager knows that managing risks is indispensable for project success.
-Being proactive especially at the beginning of the project where uncertainty is at the highest level helps project managers identify the risks as well as to assess them in order to develop response plans.
+Being proactive, especially at the beginning of the project, where uncertainty is at the highest level, helps project managers identify the risks as well as assess them in order to develop response plans.
 Hence, project managers may mitigate the possibility and/or the effect of the risks before they even happen.
 Developing a flexible and proactive mindset when facing uncertainty in project management.

 Are there any more ways to deal with uncertainty for project success other than managing risks?
 In order to answer this question let’s first visit the definition of certainty.
-If all the information to make the right decision is available and the outcome is predictable then we can call this environment certain.
+If all the information to make the right decision is available, and the outcome is predictable, then we can call this environment certain.
 It is the absence of information that creates uncertainty that threatens the success of the project.
 The pace at which new information is introduced into our decision-making process will determine the pace at which we transition from uncertainty to certainty.
-So how can we increase this pace?
-The answer is by being as flexible as possible.
+So, how can we increase this pace?
+The answer is to be as flexible as possible.

 - Project communication network: Who disseminates what kind of information to whom and how?
 A clear communication plan is key to flexibility.